4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-05-getting-started-with-web-components-and-polymer-dot-js-ii.markdown

 </template>
 ```

 It implemented a container, that had the class `switch`.
-This container included all the checkbox markup which got styled and represents the checkbox.
+This container included all the checkbox markup which got styled and represented the actual checkbox.
 By using the `@host` rule I was able to get rid of this container (because the host element itself takes the function as a container).
-By using the `@host` rule it is possible to set the custom element to `display : block`, which leads to a proper width and height.
+Inside of it, it is possible to set the custom element to `display : block`, which leads to a proper width and height.

 There is no magic going on with that, but what you have to keep in mind is that **the `@host` rule has to be the first rule inside of your style definitions inside of your template**.
-It cost me a long time debugging to discover that commented lines before the `@host` rule are making it not work.
+It cost me a long time debugging to discover that commented lines above the `@host` rule are making it not work.

-According to the spec you have to use a `:scope` selector to apply your styling to the shadow host. `:scope` is a bit redundant in this case, but I already saw some people complaining about that, so I guess, the spec will change later on.
+According to the spec, you have to use a `:scope` selector to apply your styling to the shadow host. `:scope` is a bit redundant in this case, but I already saw some people complaining about that, so I guess, the spec will change later on.
 For now you have to use it.

 After cleaning up and using `@host` rule I ended up with this: